caryknoop/DCTL/README.md

 # C_Color_Balance

-Shows the color balance by luminance level.
-Shows stripes when a luminance level is absent.
+Shows the color balance by luminance level as a horizontal stoke on the bottom of the screen.
+Shows alternating stripes when a luminance level is absent.

 Variables: